OA in the 21st century

 The TOKA solution – Simple and Individual

 With TOKA, each surgery is completely planned around the patient.
-This begins with the surgical instrument used in the surgery.
-Compared to existing solutions, this results in less damage to the surrounding tissues, an easier surgery and a greater mechanical strength, resulting in a faster recovery time.
+This begins with the surgical instrumentation used in theatre.
+Compared to existing solutions, TOKA presents a tailor-made and precise personalised intervention and potentially a faster procedure and a faster recovery time.

-A simple to use surgical guide based on patients’ CT scan containing the exact information to mirror the planned surgery removing the need of intra-operation radiology and measurements.
+A simple to use surgical guide based on the patient’s CT scan containing the exact information to reproduce the digitally planned surgery reducing the need for intra-operative radiology and measurements.

 Surgical planning and training software

-TOKA also provides benefits to the healthcare provider by rationalising resources with no inventory of stock parts required.
+TOKA also provides benefits to healthcare providers by rationalising resources with no inventory of stock parts required.